 There’s another question that readers ask, is SLSA bad for hair?
 The short answer is no. The fact is SLSA is beneficial for all hair types, it reacts favorably with most hair treatments, and as discussed won’t dry out or aggravate even the most sensitive of skin types.

 SLSA is a good substitute for the harsher, cheaper ingredient Sodium Lauryl Sulfate, but it’s not perfect.
 As discussed in the article, 4 Chemical Shampoo Free Brands You Should Try, we note there is some controversy over what’s considered “natural” and what’s “organic.”
 Some natural ingredients are harvested in fields where chemicals are used, and this obviously bothers some consumers.
 It’s not proven these situations actually translate into health issues, but consumers we listen to are becoming more and more concerned about the environmental effects of chemically fed fields.

 Okay, the good news for those of us who suffer skin irritation is that SLSA is less harsh as a cleanser.
 You could even go so far as to say it’s skin friendly.
 It comes in powder form and is used in bubble baths, bath bombs, and shampoos.
 Consumers still like their lathery, foamy shampoos, so SLSA provides a rich lather without skin irritation.
-It’s quite easy to buy, Amazon sells it by the one pound bag.
+It’s quite easy to buy, Amazon sells SLSA in two-pound bags.